changetocoding/DBCourse/Lesson-04 - Joins And Aggregate Functions.md

 ## Nested queries: Query within a query
-We can use a query within the where clause.
+We can use a query within the where clause or a from clause.
 For example:

 Get me the details of orders which are shipped to belgium:
 ```sql